GitBrincie212/ChronoGrapher/README.md

 Just like tasks.
 Chronographer gives the ability to also restructure schedulers to fit your needs, no need to depend on the default scheduler implementation, if you need.
 You can also implement your own, or even use existing components defined by the default scheduler, here are the composites a scheduler requires:
-- **Clock** This is a mechanism for tracking time, while by default it uses the system clock, one can also use a virtual clock for simulating scenarios, such as unit testing, benchmarking or stress-testing
+- **Clock:** This is a mechanism for tracking time, while by default it uses the system clock, one can also use a virtual clock for simulating scenarios, such as unit testing, benchmarking or stress-testing
 <br /> <br />
-- **Task Store** It stores a task in some form (either be in-memory or persist them), the scheduler may interact with the task store via getting the earliest task, rescheduling the same task instance or from methods from the scheduler which act as wrappers around the task store mechanism
+- **Task Store:** It stores a task in some form (either be in-memory or persist them), the scheduler may interact with the task store via getting the earliest task, rescheduling the same task instance or from methods from the scheduler which act as wrappers around the task store mechanism
 <br /> <br />
-- **Task Dispatcher** It is the main logic block that handles execution logic, typically when the scheduler hands out a task to the dispatcher, it tries to find the worker (which are units that concurrently execute) with the most minimum work it has based on priority level, once it finds it, that is where the task's schedule strategy is executed
+- **Task Dispatcher:** It is the main logic block that handles execution logic, typically when the scheduler hands out a task to the dispatcher, it tries to find the worker (which are units that concurrently execute) with the most minimum work it has based on priority level, once it finds it, that is where the task's schedule strategy is executed